Methodist Boys' High School, Oron: History

 With a resolution adopted after a meeting on 10 May 1904, £1000 was raised by the Christian Endeavour Societies, a popular movement among the Primitive Methodists in England, to defray the cost of the institute.
 It will be readily seen that the man upon whom the getting of the £1,000 has entailed most cost is the late Secretary, the Rev. George Bennett.
 And with the arrival of Rev. W. J. Ward in August 1905, the school formerly commenced with two (2) teachers and sixteen (16) students on roll.
 All but three of the original sixteen students were boarders.
-Mr. Efa Ekpesuk who was the teacher at Archibong was the Asst Master.
+Mr. Efa Ekpesuk who was the teacher at Archibong was the Asst.
+Master.
 The first set of buildings were erected by Rev. R. Banham.
 There were three main buildings of corrugated iron sheets – a classroom, a dormitory and a third building which comprises a common room and a Day room.
-The former had been destroyed during the Civil war.
-On a good part of its foundation stood an all purpose Hall used as classroom block.
+The former had been destroyed during the Nigerian Civil war.
+On a good part of its foundation stood an all-purpose Hall used as classroom block.
 By the end of the first term, there were eighteen students.
 All belonged to the Christian Endeavor Society and conducted services each Sunday and sometimes on weekdays in the neighborhood villages.